pip-services/pip-services-docs/content/en/node/mqtt/_index.md

 no_list: true
 weight: 30
 description: >
-    MQTT Messaging for Pip.Services in Node.js / ES2017
+    MQTT Messaging for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The MQTT module contains a set of components for messaging using the Mqtt protocol.
+It contains a set of components for messaging using the Mqtt protocol.
 ---

 ### Packages